Cairi-S/Welcome-Foolish-Mortals/README.md

 - Click on links for 'The Haunted Mansion' and 'The Walt Disney Company', ensuring they open to the appropriate web pages in a separate tab.

-- Reduce screen size to various mobile device to verify that the modal is responsive and the modal size and inner text responds appropriately at the relevant breakpoints.
+- Reduce screen size to various mobile devices to verify that the modal is responsive and the modal size and inner text respond appropriately at the relevant breakpoints.

 *Hero image*

-- Reduce and expand width of window to confirm that the image height and width respond correctly with no horizontal scroll.
+- Reduce and expand the width of the window to confirm that the image height and width respond correctly with no horizontal scroll.

 *Body Text*

-- Reduce and expand width of window to confirm that the dimension of the text box respond appropriately and that the inner text size changes in an approprite manner.
+- Reduce and expand the width of the window to confirm that the dimension of the text box responds appropriately and that the inner text size changes in an appropriate manner.

 - Hover over the word 'Enter' to make sure that the color changes and that the pointer changes to the hand icon.